pivotal-cf/docs-pks/concepts.hbs.md

 ---
 title: Tanzu Kubernetes Grid Integrated Edition Concepts
-owner: TKGI

 ---

 This topic describes conceptual and architectural information about VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) and its primary components.

 See the following topics for an architectural overview of TKGI systems and components:

 <ul>
   <li>